-The event T-shirt is a memento that is popular with event participants and at some sports events selling to those that compete is an important revenue stream.
-At international racquetball tournaments the memento to collect is a pin badge, something that the International Olympic Committee (IOC) has also recognized as a key part of its merchandising programme.
-The latter has clearly a sufficiently powerful brand it can create and sell a range of items at Olympic events as well as out of its popular Olympic Museum in Lausanne.
+The event T-shirt is a memento that is popular with event spectators and, at some sports events, also sells to those that participate in the event.
+At international racquetball tournaments, the favoured memento to collect is a pin badge, something that Olympic hosts have also recognized as a key part of merchandising programmes.
 Not all events have this kind of power of course, but the T-shirt example shows that smaller events also have the opportunity to think about where sales might derive.

 The development of sophisticated merchandise product lines is achievable for some events and there are also merchandising organizations that will design, produce and sell event merchandise.
 The more common arrangement will be to pay a commission to the event after an agreed audit of sales.
-The advantage of contracting external agencies being that there is no event expenditure, only revenue.
+The advantage of contracting external agencies is that there is no event expenditure, only revenue.
 Handling the programme in-house of course may offer more potential profit but a lot will depend on the retail expertise available.